peter3200/HBN_Project/Image_processing/Auto_EACSF/README.txt

-# Scripts for running Auto_EACSF in a SLURM environment
+# Scripts for running Auto_EACSF on a SLURM scheduler in a Linux RH7 environment